valkey-io/valkey-doc/docs/reference/protocol-spec.md

     S: :0

 Basically, to issue an inline command, you write space-separated arguments in a telnet session.
-Since no command starts with `*` (the identifying byte of RESP Arrays), Redis detects this condition and parses your command inline.
+Since no command starts with `*` (the identifying byte of RESP Arrays), Valkey detects this condition and parses your command inline.

-## High-performance parser for the Redis protocol
+## High-performance parser for the Valkey protocol

-While the Redis protocol is human-readable and easy to implement, its implementation can exhibit performance similar to that of a binary protocol.
+While the Valkey protocol is human-readable and easy to implement, its implementation can exhibit performance similar to that of a binary protocol.

 RESP uses prefixed lengths to transfer bulk data.
 That makes scanning the payload for special characters unnecessary (unlike parsing JSON, for example).